codenip-tech/codenip-supervisor-docker/README.md

-# Symfony Base Repository
+# Codenip Supervisor Docker

-This repository contains the basic configuration to run Symfony applications with MySQL database
+This repository contains the basic configuration to run Symfony applications with Supervisor to automatize commands or tasks.

+This is helpful in case you want to run commands in your container or message handlers (Messenger Component), for example.

 ## Content
 - PHP container running version 8.1.1